What is Elder Law?

 - preserving eligibility for government benefits;

-- providing funds to pay for “extras,” (e.g., homes, automobiles and prescription drugs);
+- providing funds to pay for “extras,” (e.g., homes, handicap-accessible automobiles and travel);

 - protecting a case settlement from being immediately depleted due to the high cost of health care;